Project Zomboid: Development

-According to The Indie Stone, the game has been something they "always wanted to make" and their "dream game" although they felt that they would be unable to due to time commitments.
-This changed after the success of Minecraft, which showed them "another way to develop a game" that would produce a quicker result.
-They have stated the main inspiration for the game were zombie movies as opposed to zombie video games.
+According to developers at The Indie Stone, the game has been something they "always wanted to make" and a "dream game", although they felt that they would be unable to due to time commitments.
+This sentiment changed after the success of Minecraft, which showed them another way to develop a game that would produce a quicker result.
+The Indie Stone stated the main inspiration for the game were zombie movies as opposed to zombie video games.
+It is written in Java for its portability, using LWJGL.

 The game was first released as an "Alpha Tech-Demo" on May 28, 2011.
-It is written in Java for its portability, using LWJGL.
-In June 2011, soon after the game's release as a paid pre-alpha tech demo, the game was leaked, and unauthorized copies spread to many other websites.
+In June 2011, soon after the game's release as a paid pre-alpha tech demo, the game was leaked, and unauthorized copies spread to other websites.
 The unauthorized version of the game enabled downloading from the Project Zomboid servers with the press of an 'update now' button, regardless of whether the user already had the latest version.
 In order to avoid paying for these downloads, The Indie Stone took the customer-only paid version offline, and instead, released a free "public tech-demo" for download the next day.

 On October 15, 2011, the apartment of two of the developers was broken into, and laptops containing large amounts of the game code, which had not been backed up externally, were stolen, resulting in severe delays to the game's development.
 Due to these setbacks, they gave a presentation at Rezzed entitled "How (not) to make a video game", going over some of the lessons they have learned since starting the project.

 In November 2013, Project Zomboid was released via Steam Early Access.
-A multiplayer gamemode added to the game in 2014 but was ultimately removed, with The Indie Stone citing performance issues.
+A multiplayer gamemode was added to the game in 2014 but was later removed, with The Indie Stone citing performance issues.
 The amount of concurrent players on Steam rose substantially with the full release of Build 41 on December 20, 2021, which added a retooled multiplayer, updated combat, and refined character customization and animation.
 On December 17, 2024, Build 42 of Project Zomboid entered open beta.
+On July 9, 2026, it was announced that Build 42 would be made the new stable build.